datagov-cz/sgov/README.md

 ## Proposing validation changes
 The best way to propose validation rule changes is to:

-1. create a new issue with the tag 'validation'.
+1. create a new issue using template 'Validation Change Request' template.
 Describe (i) why a you request to change validation (to add a new rule/change an existing one), (ii) describe use-case/example.
 The issue is given a number <ISSUE>
 2. create a new branch of the form '<ISSUE>-<short-description>'
 3. implement the changes and create a pull request.
 If the pull request passes all automatic checks, ask one of the maintainers to approve.